heliedemiramon/ST-PSP/README.md

 ## Calibration Details

 Values for **L** and **D** were pre-calculated through a calibration process using a solid wedge.
-Detailed information about the calibration wedge is available in the `Calibration wedge` folder.
+Detailed information about the calibration wedge is available in the `Data\Calibration wedge` folder.